Templates for C S-Functions

 Coder product when the S-function is built:

-Coder product for a non-real-time application using a variable-step
+NRT— Indicates that the S-function is being built with the Simulink Coder product for a non-real-time application using a variable-step solver.

 The build process you use automatically defines the mode for your S-function.